-So, we’ve decided to help.
-We’ve contacted various suppliers and compiled a full breakdown of factors that affect the cost of renovating a bathroom.
+So, we’ve decided to help!
+We've gathered some tips, tricks and helpful information from our own dedicated staff, suppliers and experienced tradespeople.
+Using their expert information, we have compiled a full breakdown of factors that affect the cost of renovating a bathroom.

 Below, you’ll find information about costs per square foot or meter, a breakdown of how much various elements of the process cost, and also, some tips on cutting the price a little.

-To calculate the cost per square meter, we, typically, look at the cost of tiles.
+To calculate the cost per square metre, we typically, look at the cost of tiles.
 That is the only element of the process that covers the entire area of a bathroom, after all.

-In this case, the typical cost of tiles per square meter varies from €18/sq m to over €60/sq m.
+In this case, the average cost of tiles per square meter varies from €18/sq m to over €60/sq m.

-The cost will be significantly smaller if you decide to tile only on the bathroom floor.
+The cost can be reduced further if you decide to tile only the bathroom floor.
 However, leaving only plasterboards on the walls can lead to many other costly problems down the line.
+So if not tiling the entire walls, we would recommend at least tiling above the sink and around the bath / shower area.

 Word of caution: In some cases, the project might also require additional building work.
-If for some reason, plasterboards behind current tiles got damp, you may have to remove it.
-You also may decide to change or replaster the ceiling to cover any cracks or an old stipple ceiling.
+If for some reason, plasterboard behind your current tiles have become damp, you may need to remove it.
+You also may decide to change or re-plaster the ceiling to cover any cracks or old decoration, such as stippling.
 These tasks will increase the per square foot cost of the project.
 That said, they may be necessary and unavoidable.

 Bathroom Renovation Cost - Breakdown